Skip to main content Skip to secondary navigation

 Three service models are supported at the SRCF.

-- Hosting: a researcher purchases his/her own rack, PDUs and equipment and works with Research Computing to coordinate installation timing and access.
+1. Hosting: a researcher purchases their own rack, PDUs, network switches, and equipment and works with Research Computing to coordinate installation timing and access.
 The researcher is responsible for the management and system administration of the equipment.
 Equipment must be replaced with new equipment, or removed from the facility, before or when the equipment is 5 years old.
-Note that some schools, such as H&S, have purchased empty racks and PDUs on behalf of their faculty, recognizing that not all researchers will purchase entire racks of equipment at one time.
+Note that some schools, such as Humanities & Sciences, have purchased empty racks and PDUs on behalf of their faculty, recognizing that not all researchers will purchase entire racks of equipment at one time.

-- Shared cluster: The Provost provided Research Computing with capital funding to purchase computing equipment to encourage faculty to use the SRCF and the shared Research Computing cluster model.
-This incentive represents access to additional HPC resources beyond those funded by grants and may greatly expand researchers’ computing capacity.
+2. Shared cluster: The Provost provides Research Computing with capital funding to purchase computing equipment for the shared Research Computing cluster.
 The cluster purchased with those funds, Sherlock, is available for the use of any Stanford faculty member, and associated research teams, for his/her sponsored or departmental research.
-The base configuration of 125 servers is shared by all.
-Beyond using the base Sherlock platform, researchers can use their grant funds to add more servers and storage, choosing from a standard set of configurations.
-Purchased and managed by Research Computing, these PI-funded servers become part of the Sherlock cluster, but not available to the entire user base.
-PIs who follow this model are referred to as "owners".
+The centrally funded core servers are shared by all.
+Beyond using the base Sherlock platform, researchers can use their grant funds to add more servers and storage to the cluster, choosing from a standard set of configurations.
+Purchased and managed by Research Computing, these PI-funded servers are part of the Sherlock cluster, but not available to the entire user base.
+PIs who follow this model are referred to as “owners”.
 Owners have access to the servers they purchased, but they also can use other owners' servers when they are idle.
-At the present time, system administration and support of all components of the Sherlock cluster - whether base servers or owners' servers is funded by the Dean of Research and Provost.
-In the future, modest fees may be charged for system administration and support.
+At the present time, system administration and support of all components of the Sherlock cluster - whether base servers or owners’ servers is funded by the Dean of Research and Provost.
+A modest one-time per-node infrastructure fee is charged to PI owners at the time of installation.

 Note that the SRCF has been designed for hosting high-density racks.
 Toward this end, vendor pre-racked equipment is the preferred method for deployment.
 Hosting preference will be given to those researchers with high density, full racks of equipment, in order to make the best use of the resources.